 EOF;

-All of the $h properties are created by SimpleSiteClass.
+All of the $h and jQuery properties are created by SimpleSiteClass.

 These 'xxxFile' files return their contents.
 You can ignore using $h values and just have standard html in the files.